knguyenOS/College-Apartment-Network-Design/README.md

 All switches are **rack-mountable** and housed in **server racks** per floor.
 - Each floor contains an intermediate distribution frame (IDF) room for housing the server rack
-- Core equipment—including servers, core switches, and routers—is centralized in a 24U server enclosure located in the main distribution frame (MDF)
+- Core equipments such as servers, switches, and routers are centralized in a 24U server rack in the main distribution frame (MDF)
-- Network devices are organized using blank keystone patch panels, Cat5e/Cat6 cables, and RJ45 connectors, enabling clean, scalable cabling layouts

 To serve authentication and addressing needs:
-- Two **Dell PowerEdge R240** servers run Active Directory and DHCP for identity management and VLAN-based traffic segmentation
+- Two **Dell PowerEdge R240** servers run AD and DHCP for identity management and VLAN-based traffic segmentation
 - These servers are backed with RAID support and can be expanded as needed

 # Scalable Infrastructure Design